 Permanent fillers are not as commonly used due to their indefinite effects.
 However, depending on circumstances, some patients simply want them or physicians recommend them.
 Permanent fillers are also injected under the skin.
 Instead of gel, though, they contain millions of tiny acrylic beads that the body cannot absorb.
 This causes the body to build a shell of collagen around the affected area.

 If you’re leaning toward a permanent filler, consider these two things: you’ll have to be allergy tested and the procedure cannot be reversed.

 Consult One of Our Professionals

 Filler treatments can help anyone who wants to reduce the effects of aging at any stage.
 They can be tailored to your unique circumstances and you can research them to find what could benefit you.
-However, consult with us first about your particular situation before you decide on any treatment.
+However, consult with us first about your particular situation in Arizona before you decide on any treatment.